Trimming Stability Selection increases variable selection robustness: Introduction

 We aim at making a tiny step towards the connection of robustness, stability and sparsity by introducing the variable selection breakdown point, which describes the number of outliers that can make variable selection completely unreliable, and the Stability Selection breakdown point, which corresponds to a sufficiently high probability that a stable model becomes completely unreliable.
-We will, based on optimistic and pessimistic scenarios due to the absence of concrete results on the effects of contamination to model selection in literature, study the relative robustness improvement that a Stability Selection grants, compared to a single model selection algorithm.
+We study the relative robustness improvement that a Stability Selection grants, compared to a single model selection algorithm.
 It turns out that a rank-based Stability Selection where a fixed number of best variables enters the stable model is generally more robust than a threshold-based Stability Selection where all variables whose aggregated selection frequency exceeds the threshold enters the stable model.
-We propose a trimmed Stability Selection (TrimStabSel), analyze its Stability Selection BDP and provide a few but very insightful and surprising numerical results that prove that even an extremely small cell-wise contamination rate can already have a severe impact on variable selection.
+We propose a trimmed Stability Selection (\textbf{TrimStabSel}) and investigate its performance on a large variety of simulated data in comparison with a non-robust Stability Selection, where $L_2$-Boosting, LogitBoost and SLTS are used model selection algorithms.
+The numerical results show that even an extremely small cell-wise contamination rate can already have a severe impact on variable selection.
+Our TrimStabSel can in particular be recommended in settings where the contamination rate is expected to be low but non-zero.

 \textbf{Our contribution is threefold:} \textbf{i)} We propose BDP definitions for (stable) variable selection; \textbf{ii)} We propose (oracle) outlier schemes that can completely distort model selection with usually very few outliers; \textbf{iii)} We lift the popular concept of trimming from single instances to whole models that allows for contamination rates exceeding 50\% while maintaining the 50\%-bound for the standard BDPs of the underlying model selection algorithms.